-The proposed heuristic offers insight on the ability of the chess pieces to accomplish strategic objectives and implements the flexible structures of Katsenelinboigen.
-It offers promise as a component of an evaluation function for a computer chess program.
-It also offers promise as a component of a chess tutor, as it can offer insight into the ability of the pieces to accomplish positional objectives.
+a chess tutor, as it can offer insight into the ability of the pieces to accomplish positional objectives.
 The presented results demonstrate this insight for several test positions.
-Perhaps chess is more than just calculation (Aagaard, 2004), but the day may come sooner than we think when computers use heuristics to play a positional game of chess at skill levels equal to their current strong tactical play.
+Perhaps chess is more than just calculation [2], but the day may come sooner than we think when computers use heuristics to play a positional game of chess at skill levels equal to their current strong tactical play.